Panel Interview Questions, Answers, and Tips

 If you absolutely cannot attend, contact them immediately and request an alternative date and time.
 If you have any questions about the interview, call the office to ask.
 Be sure to use whatever contact number or email address they have given you.

 When preparing for a panel interview, be sure to do some research on both the company and the individual interviewers.
-You should know their roles within the company, and have at least one question prepared for each of them.
+You should know their roles within the company, and have at least one question prepared for each person.
+If the company has not supplied details on all interviewers, you can politely ask for a list of everyone you'll meet, along with their job titles.

 Panel Interview Invitation Example